Atharvadighe25/Atharva1.demo/README.md

 # Atharva1.demo
-This repository is for demo
+This repository is for demo.
+Author-Atharva Dighe